chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-chat-provider.md

 1. Optionally, provide a `contributes.languageModelChatProviders.managementCommand` in your `package.json` to allow users to manage the language model provider.

     The value of the `managementCommand` property must be a command defined in the `contributes.commands` section of your `package.json`.
-In your extension, register the command (`vscode.commands.registerCommand`) and implement the logic for managing the provider such as configuring API keys or other settings.
+In your 插件, register the command (`vscode.commands.registerCommand`) and implement the logic for managing the provider such as configuring API keys or other settings.

     ```json
     {